BinarX-Curtin/School-Holiday-Program/1. Payload Hardware Development/Electronic Design & Block Diagram.md

 - [4.0 Extension](#40-extension)

 ## Objectives
-1. Download zip file with partially completed STM32 initialisation
-1. Initialise internal temperature sensor
-1. Understand the role of an ADC in data acquisition
+1. Familiarise ourselves with the funadmentals of electrical circuits.
-1. Read and display raw ADC data
+2. Familiarise ourselves with how to wire up basic digital ICs (integrated circuits) including decoupling capacitors.
+4. Build a basic circuit to turn an LED on and off.
+5. Wire up a temperature sensor for future use with the microcontroller.
+6. Use a multimeter to measure voltages in our circuits.

 ## Requirements
 1. STM32CubeIDE installed on device
-1. Pen and paper
+2. Pen and paper
-1. STM32L432KC Microcontroller with usb a to micro usb cable
+3. STM32L432KC Microcontroller with usb a to micro usb cable

 ## Resources
 - STM32L4 Datasheet link: https://www.st.com/resource/en/reference_manual/rm0394-stm32l41xxx42xxx43xxx44xxx45xxx46xxx-advanced-armbased-32bit-mcus-stmicroelectronics.pdf